mothur/mothur.github.io/_wiki/rdp_reference_files.md

 The [ rdp training set](https://mothur.s3.us-east-2.amazonaws.com/wiki/rdptrainingset.zip) (version 6,
 released 03/02/2010) consists of 8,422 sequences (8,127 bacterial and
-295 archaeal) and is based on Bergey\'s taxonomic outline.
+295 archaeal) and is based on Bergey's taxonomic outline.
 This training set is our modification of the files that they posted to [sourceforge](https://sourceforge.net/projects/rdp-classifier/).
 Their archive provides a bunch of other files that mothur will calculate the